Maria Petyt: Spiritual life

 In 1640, against her father's wishes, she lived for a time in a convent of Augustinian sisters in Ghent but did not join that order because, with her bad vision, "she cannot see the letters of the choral prayer."
 Instead she became a nun with Carmelite Third Order and took the name Marie of Saint Theresa (in French, Marie de Sainte Thérèse).
 In 1642, she entered the Beguinage of Ghent and took the sacred vows of obedience and chastity.
 In 1646, the direction of the Beguinage community was entrusted to a professor of philosophy, Michael of St. Augustine (born Jan van Ballaert), who became her spiritual director.
 Michael of St. Augustine, noticing Maria's spiritual work and mystical graces, suggested that she retire to a more solitary place.
-In October 1657 she moved to the beguinage in Mechelen near the Carmelite church where she began her solitary life of study and writing.
+In October 1657, she moved to the beguinage in Mechelen near the Carmelite church where she began her solitary life of study and writing.
 In 1659, she took the vow of poverty and renewed her vows of obedience and chastity.

-She read many spiritual works such as the writings of John of the Cross, Teresa of Avila, John of Ruusbroec, Eckhart von Hochheim and John Tauler.
+She read many spiritual works such as the writings of John of the Cross, Teresa of Avila, John of Ruusbroec, Eckhart von Hochheim, and John Tauler.

-In about 1662, Michael of St. Augustine asked her to write a memoir of her spiritual and mystical experiences.
+Around 1662, Michael of St. Augustine asked her to write a memoir of her spiritual and mystical experiences.
 The resulting autobiography titled La vie de Marie Petyt (The Life of Maria Petyt) was published after her death.